 Breathe it in, do you smell it?
 Spring is here!
 Sending you joyous Spring Equinox and Ostara vibes!
-Ostara is the Wiccan holiday that honors the Spring Equinox.
+Ostara is the Wiccan holiday that honors the Spring Equinox and its part of the Wheel of the Year.
 Ostara is a time to bring balance to your life, welcome the coming light, and celebrate blossoming life.

 If you are looking to bring some sunshine into your world after hibernating for the past few months, wearing a flower crown will really get you in the springtime spirit and give you good reason to embrace your goddess energy.